chan5454/rooftop-energy/README.md

 # rooftop-energy

-# Assestment created by rooftop energy for the full-stack developer role
+# Assessment created by rooftop energy for the full-stack developer role

 #to start the app just run: